observability-lab-cse/observability-lab-workshop/README.md

 - how to instrument applications using Opentelemtery on Azure
 - How to instrument your AKS cluster
-- How to create use your collected telemetry data by creating Azure Monitor Workbooks, Dashboards
+- How to use your collected telemetry data by creating Azure Monitor Workbooks, Dashboards

 Sections: